Asynchronous Opinion Dynamics in Social Networks: Social Hegselmann-Krause Systems

 \section{Social Hegselmann-Krause Systems}

-In this section, we prove \cref{thm:upper-bound} using three intermediate steps.
-First, we show that there is a projection of any state of a $d$-dimensional HKS to one dimension while preserving the main properties of the HKS.
-In the next step, we prove for any 1-dimensional HKS that the term $\sum_{v \in V}(|\Nv[t]{v}|\cdot \|\moveV[t]{v}\|_2)$ can be lower bounded by the twice the length of the longest edge in the system (see \cref{lem:min_movement}).
-Finally, we prove that the drop in the potential when activating an agent $v$ can be lower bounded by a function of its movement $\moveV[t]{v}$ (see \cref{lem:potentialDrop}).
-Combining these three properties on HKSs enables us to prove the theorem.
+In this section we prove \cref{thm:upper-bound} in three steps.
+Recall that for a HKS in $d$ dimensions the opinion are represented by points in the $d$-dimensional Euclidean space.
+First, in \cref{lem:project} we show that for each HKS in $d$ dimensions there exists a mapping to a suitable $1$-dimensional HKS, such that the length of all edges does not increase, and the influence network (consisting of the active edges) as well as the length of the longest edge $\lambda$ is preserved.
+We use this projection in the second step (see \cref{lem:min_movement}) where we only consider HKS in one dimension: We prove that $\sum_{v \in V}(\lvert\Nv[t]{v}\rvert\cdot \|\moveV[t]{v}\|_2) \geq 2\lambda$, where $\Nv[t]{v}$ is the set of neighbors in the influence network and $\moveV[t]{v}$ is the available movement of the node.
+In the third step, we prove that the potential drop due to activating an agent $v$ can be lower bounded by $(\abs{\Nv[t]{v}}+1) \cdot \|\moveV[t]{v}\|_2^2$ (see \cref{lem:potentialDrop}).
+Finally, in \cref{lma:ExpPotentialDrop} we combine these three insights to bound the potential drop.

-Let $S = \stateHKS$ be a state of some $d$-dimensional HKS with influential network $\infNetw{}$.
+Let $S = \stateHKS$ be a state of some $d$-dimensional HKS with influence network $\infNetw{}$.
 For some arbitrary edge $e=\{u,w\} \in \Et{}$, we will project the state $S$ to a state $\bar{S}_e$ of some $1$-dimensional HKS.
 We define the projected state $\bar{S}_e$ along edge $e=\{u,w\}$ with the help of the projection vector where the order of $u$ and $w$ is chosen arbitrarily.
 We define

 as follows.
 We project the position of each agent $v \in V$ to